 Texas Bed and Breakfasts & Inns

 Welcome to TexasIf you’ve been dreaming of a getaway to the Lone Star State, there’s no better time to experience it than right now.
 Fair warning: Texas is the kind of place you need more than a couple of days to explore.
 After all, it’s a big state (the second largest in the U.S.), and you simply must carve out enough time to visit big cities and small towns.
+Texas has many one-of-a-kind bed and breakfasts that are romantic, on lakes and in the popular Hill Country.
 Make yourself at home at one of our beautiful bed and breakfasts in Texas and spend each day learning about the area.
 Educate yourself about the local culture and traditions by visiting museums, going to restaurants, and maybe even a festival or two.
 And don’t forget to spend some time talking to the locals.
-That interaction alone will have you so enamored, you will want to plan a return trip to Texas before you even head back home.
+That interaction alone will have you so enamored, that you will want to plan a return trip to Texas before you even head back home.

 Where to stay: Texas Bed and Breakfasts & InnsThe big skies, blood-red sunsets, and desert landscapes of Texas are really best enjoyed from cozy quarters.
 As great as the big cities can be, finding a small, rural bed and breakfast in Texas offers you the chance to see another side of this great state.
 Texas is the perfect setting for a romantic getaway so scroll down to view our selection of romantic Texas B&Bs.
 One look and you’ll quickly understand why going a little off the beaten path is the best way to experience this state.